wp-plugins/fourteen-colors/readme.txt

 == Frequently Asked Questions ==
 = I tried using Fourteen Colors with a theme other than Twenty Fourteen and ... = Don't.
+There is a known bug where the plugin may be applied to other themes when live previewing them, but Fourteen Colors will prevent itself from functioning when the current theme is not Twenty Fourteen or a child.

 = Child Themes =
-Fourteen Colors is a plugin, not a child theme, because it is primarily programmatic (ie, it would only consist of a functions.php file) and for flexibility.
+Fourteen Colors is a plugin, not a child theme, because it is primarily programmatic (ie, it would only consist of a functions.php file), and for flexibility.

 You can use Fourteen Colors with both Twenty Fourteen and child themes.
 Be aware that the Fourteen Colors settings are stored with the active theme, so if you switch to a child theme or switch child themes, you'll need to re-set your colors.
 Child theme compatibility depends on the extent of changes made by the child theme.

-== Development Roadmap ==
-= 0.3 =
-* Adjustments to make any color work as the accent color.

-= 0.4 =
+= Suggested/Recommended Colors =
-* Save the colors CSS to an external stylesheet.
-* Apply the accent color to the editor styles.
+The contrast color option tends to work best with colors that are either grayscale or close to grayscale.
+Try dark light or dark grays in conjunction with any accent color if the default black feels too bold.

+Accent colors work best when they are intense, fully saturated colors that avoid anything too light or too dark.
+However, lighter colors such as yellow do work well, as do darker colors such as black, with a good choice of cotrast color.
+If a particular set of colors feels close, but not quite right, try making the accent color more intense and making the contrast color lighter (if it's already light) or darker (if it's ao=lready dark) to increase the overall contrast of your site.

-= 0.5 =
+= Supported Colors =
-* Code cleanup, inline comments, coding standards to match Twenty Fourteen.
+All colors are supported except for pure white (#fff), which should technically work but results in a poor user experience due to the lack of contrast, which helps to provide visual hierarchy.
+Pure black (#000) accent colors are more fully supported, but can also have (less significant) issues with providing propper visual hierarchy.

+== Changelog ==
-= 0.6 =
+= 1.0 =
-* Tweaks post-code-review.
+* Plugin is ready for general use, alongside Twenty Fourteen 1.0 and WordPress 3.8

 = 0.7 =
 * Screenshots, finalized documentation.

+= 0.6 =
+* Code cleanup, inline code documentation, coding standards to match Twenty Fourteen core.
+* Tweaks post-code-review, props @lancewillett.

-= 1.0 =
+= 0.5 =
-* Final initial release.
-* Target date: 12/12/2013, alongside WordPress 3.8 and Twenty Fourteen 1.0

-== Changelog ==
+* Save the entire plugin CSS output as a single theme_mod to allow for more computationally intensive color calculations.
+* Introduce a more robust set of color calculations; most importantly, the ability to calculate the contrast ratio between any two colors.
+* Adjustments to make any color work as the accent color, addressing the concerns that led to the feature's removal from Twenty Fourteen core.
+* Ensure that there is adequate contrast between all colors that are displayed against each other.

 = 0.2 =
 * Build out of the contrast color option.

 = 0.1 =
 * Initial port from the Twenty Fourteen Theme's implementation
-* Initial pass at a "Contrast Color" option
+* Initial pass at an experimental "Contrast Color" option

 == Upgrade Notice ==
 = 0.2 =